drublic/Sass-Mixins/README.md

 ## Thanks

-Thanks to @Schepp for stating [a similar repo](https://github.com/Schepp/SASS-Mixins).
+Thanks to @Schepp for starting [a similar repo](https://github.com/Schepp/SASS-Mixins).

 ## License